yiningnie/yiningnie.github.io/index.md

 Recent and selected presentations that have not (yet) appeared in a paper version.
 Feel free to email me for other materials not listed here.

 - Saelee, Low and Yining Nie.
 2025.
-Adjectives and language contact in Iu Mien.<br>
+Adjectives are not verbs in Iu Mien.<br>
 *LSA 2025*, Philadelphia. [[slides](/files/Saelee-Nie-LSA-2025.pdf)]

 - Nie, Yining.
 2024.
 Voice-over-Voice causatives.<br>